 1. Click Admin (gear icon) from left menu

-Change endpoint name so that it match your locale ID.
+Change webhook name so that it match your locale ID.

-You need one HTTP target per language so copy everything from your current target and create new target.
-Change only target name and localeId in URL field.
+You need one webhook per language so copy everything from your current webhook and create a new webhook.
+Change only name and localeId in Endpoint URL field.

 Edit your current trigger/automation conditions